kbond/ZenstruckCacheBundle/README.md

     }
     ```

-2. Register the bundle with Symfony2:
+2. Register this bundle as well as the required `SensioBuzzBundle` with Symfony2:

     ```php
     // app/AppKernel.php